 It isn’t the 50-foot drop that scares me.
 Nor is it the fact that I’m extremely drunk, and more than a little high.
-It isn’t the fact that there aren’t any EMTs – or even part-time safety personnel – capable of administering first-aid in the event of an accident.
+It isn’t the fact that there aren’t any EMTs – or even part-time safety personnel – capable of administering first aid in the event of an accident.
 No, sir.
-At this particular moment in time, the only thing that really scares me is the fact that I’m not positioned feet-first, or even face-first, for that matter.
-On the contrary, I am positioned back-up, legs akimbo, the sixth and final passenger in a five-man kayak boat.
+At this particular moment, the only thing that really scares me is the fact that I’m not positioned feet first, or even face first.
+On the contrary, I am positioned back up, legs akimbo, the sixth and final passenger in a five-man kayak boat.

-Unlike the others, when one is the sixth and final passenger in a five-man kayak boat, he is instructed to let go of the restraints, give the wall a slight push, and – at the exact point when he can actually see the earth falling out from under – repeat the words, “Make sure you bail out the second we hit the water,” over and over and over again until he touches down.
+Unlike the others, when one is the sixth and final passenger in a five-man kayak boat, he is instructed to let go of the restraints, give the backstop a slight push, and – at the exact instant when he can actually see the earth falling out from under him – repeat the words, “Make sure you bail out the second we hit the water,” over and over and over again until the kayak touches down.

-It is upon this last and final point I failed.
+It is upon this final point that I failed.

 The more I wrote about that summer, the more I felt like the tone was self-indulgent, that there was either no real substance to what I’d been saying, or that I hadn’t chosen the right medium to say it.
 Either way, I couldn’t seem to get past it.
-So I packed those pages away, and I committed to drinking my way throughout the long, cold winter.
+So I boxed up those pages, and I committed to drinking my way throughout the long, cold winter.

-I had nothing but time on my hands way back then … time and a steady unemployment check meant to keep me afloat.
+I had nothing but time on my hands, time and a steady unemployment check meant to keep me afloat.
 Unemployment was, is, and always will be a consistent way of life for Wildwood’s year-round population (The off-season unemployment rate generally lingers somewhere between 23-27%).
-Local taxpayers work their asses off six months out of the year, then spend the subsequent six months lounging on said ass.
+Local taxpayers work their asses off six months out of the year, then spend the subsequent six months lounging around on said ass.

 So be it.